mwhiter/aokts/readme_aok.txt

 1) Unzip aokts.exe, zlib1.dll, and libexpat.dll into a folder of your choice,
    no install program is necessary.
 2) (Optional) Configure aokts.ini to your preference.
+3) If you get any errors about DLLs, "Side-by-side assemblies", or "application configuration" being incorrect, download and install vcredist_x86.exe from the sourceforge.net page.

 --How to Use--